 Other significant intangible assets are goodwill [note 11] and the distribution network of the Company.
 The distribution network was acquired in past business combinations and reflects the Company's dealer network in North America and the dealer network of the Mepu operating division.
 The remaining amortization period for the distribution network ranges from 2 to 17 years.

-With the exception of the acquisition of the Rem GrainVac product line [note 33], the Company had no contractual commitments for the acquisition of intangible assets as of the reporting date.
+With the exception of the acquisition of Westeel [note 32[e]], the Company had no contractual commitments for the acquisition of intangible assets as of the reporting date.

 11. GOODWILL